So you’ve convinced your tweens to take a holiday with you. Go you!

 A one-hour guided tour of Victoria Cave is a must, with Blanche Cave and The Bat Tour (a.k.a.
 The Bat Cave) giving a sneak-peek of its southern bent-wing bat population.
 For those after an unguided adventure, Stick-Tomato Cave is a great introduction to adventure caving with automated lights and two mysterious chambers to explore, and some fun little (optional) squeezes and challenges to try at your leisure.

-Back in Mount Gambier, Engelbrecht Cave offers a fascinating glimpse into the subterranean world beneath the streets, with guided tours between two stunning caverns lasting between 45 to 60 minutes.
-Tours run on the hour, with times varying by season, while the café has a range of toasties, sweets, coffee and shakes to refuel between stops.
+Back in Mount Gambier, Engelbrecht Cave offers a fascinating glimpse into the subterranean world beneath the streets, with 30 minute guided tours between two stunning caverns.
+Bookings essential.

 Cue the culture.

-If our pioneering past isn’t enough to float your brood’s boat, hop on board with Ken Jones’ Bush Repair Tours in Port MacDonnell for his two-hour Forage on the Coast excursion to dig deep on the local Boandik people’s language, stories and culture.
+If our pioneering past isn’t enough to float your brood’s boat, hop on board a Bush Advemture tour with Ken Jones in Port MacDonnell for his two-hour Explore the Coast excursion to dig deep on the local Boandik people’s language, stories and culture.
 Along the way Ken will also share his First Nations knowledge of bush foods, in nature’s very own supermarket.

 Whine-free wining.